SimonErnesto/SDT_Bayesian_models/README.md

 <h1> Results </h1>
 <p> We run prior predictive checks (see prior_predictions folder), which show that priors have good coverage (see image below).
-We do not calibrate priors as we want to test the fixed priors from the Base Model and see how much the priors from models 2 and 3 can adapt to the "true" values of simulated <i>d'</i> and <i>c</i>.  </p>
+We do not calibrate priors as we want to test the fixed priors from the Base Model and see how much the priors from models 1 and 2 can adapt to the "true" values of simulated <i>d'</i> and <i>c</i>.  </p>

 <p align="center">
 	<img src="02_prior_predictions/prior_plots.png" width="600" height="500" />